dj505/PicoFX/README.md

 For the time being, see the [piuio-pico](https://github.com/48productions/piuio-pico/) repository by [48productions](https://github.com/48productions).
 This firmware emulates a PIUIO board and can be used on Windows devices via IO2Key ([helpful installation video](https://www.youtube.com/watch?v=xo5m9dlNFfY) by Nirvash) or on Linux via a [custom kernel driver](https://github.com/DinsFire64/piuio) (installation instructions in the README). ***Do not*** use this firmware on any hand controller to play the latest official game online!
 It is considered cheating and you will be banned.
 Using any aspect of this project for prohobitied play on officially supported games is not endorsed, encouraged, or supported.
 However, do feel free to use this firmware to build a proper dance pad.

+To install the firmware, plug in your Raspberry Pi Pico while holding the "BOOTSEL" button to put it in programming mode.
+It should show up as a USB mass storage device.
+Compile the firmware (if necessary) and copy the .uf2 file onto the Pico through the file explorer.
+It should automatically disconnect itself and restart.
+You're done!

 Dedicated HID controller firmware for simulators and such coming Eventually™

 ## Special Thanks